prozilla-os/ProzillaOS/docs/README.md

 4. `npm run stage`

-	Run [node program](../src/tools/stage.ts) that stages the build and prepares it for deployment.
-Script will generate a sitemap, CNAME file, etc.
+	Execute [stage.ts](../scripts/stage.ts), which stages the build and prepares it for deployment.
+Script will generate a sitemap, robots.txt and all other necessary files.

 5. `npm run deploy`

-	Run scripts #2 and #4, then execute [deploy.sh](../deploy.sh), which deploys the staged build to GitHub Pages on branch called `gh-pages`.
+	Run scripts #2 and #4, then execute [deploy.ts](../scripts/deploy.ts), which uploads the staged build to GitHub Pages on branch called `gh-pages`.
+This should then trigger a GitHub Action that deploys the build to production.

 > [!IMPORTANT]
-> Check the "Deployment" section on the [Configuration](./configuration/README.md) page, to see what configurations must be made before starting the staging or deployment process.

-> [!NOTE]
-> After this deployment process, GitHub Pages will run its own build step to finalize the deployment, as seen in the `Actions` tab on GitHub.
-This usually takes less than a minute and once it's done, your deployment will be live.
+> Make sure you update your [configuration](./configuration/README.md) before running the `stage` or `deploy` script, otherwise your deployment will probably fail or be partially broken.

 ### Other scripts